 This program is approved by the National Association of Social Workers – Hawai’i Chapter (Approval HI62792019-4) for up to 1 Social Work continuing education contact hour.

-This continuing nursing education activity is pending approval by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation for 1 nursing contact hour.
+This continuing nursing education activity was approved by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation for 1 nursing contact hour.
+Approval valid through 9/5/2020.
+OCEAN ID #2018-29.

-This webinar will be recorded and available on the HAH website for up to two (2) years after the live presentation.
-One (1) nursing contact hour is pending approval for the archived webinar by the Oregon Nurses Association, an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+One (1) nursing contact hour approved for the archived webinar by the Oregon Nurses Association, an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+See above disclosure.

 State licensure boards have final authority on the acceptance of individual courses.